lm3nitro/Projects/Network Traffic Analysis/TCP/TCP Fragmentation Scan.md

 + Attackers may employ this technique as part of their reconnaissance efforts to identify vulnerabilities in a target network.

 ### Defense:

++ Create custom IPS rules that specifically identify and block traffic patterns associated with fragmentation scans, such as multiple fragmented packets targeting different ports.
++  Set up alerts that trigger when the number of fragmented packets from a single IP address exceeds a defined threshold within a short time frame.
++  Integrate threat intelligence feeds into your security tools to stay informed about the latest scanning techniques, including fragmentation scans, and adjust your defenses accordingly.